Sailen Manna: International career

 Manna was part of the India national team managed by Balaidas Chatterjee that participated at the 1948 Summer Olympics in London.
 He went to Europe with the national team in July to play preparatory matches against English teams like Pinner F.C., Hayes F.C. and Alexandra Park FC before the main tournament.
 In the Olympics, their first match was against Burma, and it was a walkover.
 Then, they played their one and only match against France, and was defeated by a margin of 1–2 with Indian goal coming from Sarangapani Raman.
 Manna played in the tournament in bare feet; their bravery earned admiration of Princess Margaret of England.
 With India, he later went on to play few friendly matches with captain Talimeren Ao in their Nederlands tour, where they went down to Sparta Rotterdam but won 5–1 against Ajax Amsterdam.

-Under his captaincy, India won the gold medal in the 1951 Asian Games, and also won the Quadrangular Tournament for four consecutive years from 1952 to 1956.
+Under his captaincy, India won the gold medal in the 1951 Asian Games, and also won the Asian Quadrangular Football Tournament for four consecutive years from 1952 to 1956.
 In 1953, the England Football Association rated him among the ten best skippers of the world in its yearbook.
 Manna was also the captain of the Syed Abdul Rahim managed Indian team in 1952 Helsinki Olympics and a member of the 1954 Asian Games.
 The 1952 Summer Olympics in Helsinki was not suitable for his team as they tasted a defeat of 10–1 to Yugoslavia.

 Manna used to keep a picture of the Hindu deity Kali, tucked away in his pocket.
 Two of his greatest regrets in life are missing the first penalty kick against France in the London Olympics, and turning down the chance of taking the second penalty because he was afraid of missing again, and India had not gone to the 1950 FIFA World Cup in Brazil, with him as captain, because the Indian Football Federation had not realized its importance.

+Manna also appeared with the India against numerous visiting European teams in exhibition matches in 1954, including a 1–0 defeat to Allsvenskan club AIK at CC&FC Ground in Kolkata.
 He hung up his boots on 27 August 1960 after playing in India's international charity match against Indonesia in New Delhi.